SalomePlatform/adao/doc/examples.rst

 keyword requires a Python dictionary, containing some key/value pairs.

-For example, with a 3DVAR algorithm, the possible keys are "*Minimizer*", "*MaximumNumberOfSteps*", "ProjectedGradientTolerance", "GradientNormTolerance" and "*Bounds*":
+For example, with a 3DVAR algorithm, the possible keys are "*Minimizer*", "*MaximumNumberOfSteps*", "*ProjectedGradientTolerance*", "*GradientNormTolerance*" and "*Bounds*":

 #.
-The "*Minimizer*" key allows to choose the optimisation minimizer.
+The "*Minimizer*" key allows to choose the optimization minimizer.
 The
      default choice is "LBFGSB", and the possible ones are "LBFGSB" (nonlinear constrained minimizer, see [Byrd95] and [Zhu97]), "TNC" (nonlinear constrained minimizer), "CG" (nonlinear unconstrained minimizer), "BFGS" (nonlinear unconstrained minimizer), "NCG" (Newton CG minimizer).
 #.
 The "*MaximumNumberOfSteps*" key indicates the maximum number of iterations
-     allowed for iterative optimisation.
+     allowed for iterative optimization.
 The default is 15000, which very similar of no limit on iterations.
 It is then recommended to adapt this parameter to the needs on real problems.
 #.
-The "ProjectedGradientTolerance" key indicates a limit value, leading to
+The "*ProjectedGradientTolerance*" key indicates a limit value, leading to
-     stop successfully the iterative optimisation process when all the components of the projected gradient are under this limit.
+     stop successfully the iterative optimization process when all the components of the projected gradient are under this limit.
 #.
-The "GradientNormTolerance" key indicates a limit value, leading to stop
+The "*GradientNormTolerance*" key indicates a limit value, leading to stop
-     successfully the iterative optimisation process when the norm of the gradient is under this limit.
+     successfully the iterative optimization process when the norm of the gradient is under this limit.
 #.
 The "*Bounds*" key allows to define upper and lower bounds for every
      control variable being optimized.
 Bounds can be given by a list of list of